schurms/3813ICT-Assignment2/README.md

 The approach to utilising GIT and version control was to commit after each complete build.
 Whilst development was undertaken on a local machine, the version control solution was stored in a local GIT repository and then pushed to GITHUB.

+Branches were taken where appropriate and data merged in.
+However, this was generally performed locally and only the final merged versions were pushed to GITHUB.
+This approach reduced complexity and allowed work to continue in GIT when offline.

 ### Data Structures

 Core data structures are: